MiLabHITSZ/2022YeEvoMI/README.md

  *T. Karras, et al. "Analyzing and improving the image quality of stylegan," in CVPR, 2020.*

- *A. G. Howard, et al. "Mobilenets: Efficient convolutional neural networks for mobile vision applications," arXiv preprint arXiv:1704.04861, 2017.*
+ *A. G. Howard, et al. "Mobilenets: Efficient convolutional neural networks for mobile vision applications," arXiv preprint, 2017.*

  *C. Szegedy, et al. "Inception-v4, inception-resnet and the impact of residual connections on learning," in AAAI, 2017.*